Nyerguds/MobiusMapEditor/README.md

 * Removed the Aircraft from the placeable units in TD.
 * Removed irrelevant orders from the unit missions list (Selling, Missile, etc.)
 * Fixed case sensitivity related crashes in TD teamtypes.
-* TD Triggers without a Teamtype will now automatically get "None" filled in as Teamtype, fixing the malfunctioning of their repeat status.
+* TD triggers without a teamtype will now automatically get "None" filled in as teamtype, fixing the malfunctioning of their repeat status.
 * Added Ctrl-N, Ctrl+O, Ctrl+S etc shortcuts for the File menu.
 * Fixed double indicator on map tile selection window.
 * Fixed smudge reading in TD to allow 5 crater stages.